Arathana/Turtle-Arduino-Controller/README.md

 1. Connect your physical controller to the Arduino.
 2. Power on the Arduino and ensure it is connected to your computer via USB.
-3. Run the Python script to start the graphical interface.
+3. Run the Python script to start the software.
-4. Interact with the physical controller and observe the graphical representation on the Turtle interface.
+4. Interact with the physical controller and observe the software on the Turtle interface.

 ### Contributing